-- 1. Connect a hose to the draining valve (QM1) and open the valve.
-A small amount of liquid will run out. - 2.
+- 1. Connect a hose to the bleed valve (QM1) and open the valve.
+Some liquid will run out. - 2.
 Air must get into the system for the remaining liquid to run out.
 This is done by unscrewing the bleed screw on the highest placed radiator in the property.

-When the climate system is empty, the required service can be carried out.
+When the climate system is empty the requisite service can be carried out.